cs3110/textbook/interp/evaluation.md

 # Evaluation

-After type checking (and other semantic analysis), the next phase of compilation is to rewrite the AST into an intermediate representation (IR), in preparation for translating the program into machine code.
+After lexing and parsing, the next phase is type checking (and other semantic analysis).
+We will skip that phase for now and return to it at the end of this chapter.

+Instead, let's turn our attention to evaluation.
+In a compiler, the next phase after semantic analysis would be rewriting the AST into an intermediate representation (IR), in preparation for translating the program into machine code.
 An interpreter might also rewrite the AST into an IR, or it might directly begin evaluating the AST.
 One reason to rewrite the AST would be to simplify it:  sometimes, certain language features can be implemented in terms of others, and it makes sense to reduce the language to a small core to keep the interpreter implementation shorter.
 Syntactic sugar is a great example of that idea.

 ## Desugaring